WIL-PetHaven/PetHaven/README.md

  > Any other advice for design can be incorporated once agreed upon.

  * Basket
- > Change the basket to booking as there is no check out
+ > Change the basket to booking as there is no check out.

- > When in the basket no pricing should be seen
+ > When in the basket no pricing should be seen.

- > Take the basket total out.

- > User should not be able to select quantity

  > Change order now to book now.
-When clicked all details of the animal should be displayed
+When clicked all details of the animal should be displayed.

  * Admin
- > View all orders to change to view current bookings, should display animal name instead of total price
+ > View all orders to change to view current bookings, should display animal name instead of total price.

  * Misc
  > Add date for when the animal was rescued.

- > Change "Products" to "Animals" where need be, also in the database.

  >

- * Additional changes when we come across them can be added below
+ * Additional changes when we come across them can be added below.
  >